The Ultimate Guide to Affiliate World Asia 2017 – Bangkok

 This is you – but it’s more than that.
 This conference is for the top of the crop.
 You’ll find worthy counterparts for intense discussions about concepts or problems that have been troubling you.
 You’ll meet other full-time affiliates who have established businesses across numerous verticals with unique strategies to help them grow.
 The conference is slick and well-designed.
 Affiliate World Asia delivers a valuable experience with a level of polish that few other conferences in the affiliate world can rival.

 The full event schedule has not been released yet.
 Last year, registration opened the day before the event and the meet market was from 10am-6pm.
-This year, we've heard whispers that speeches and the meet market will start a bit later, but we will update this section when AWC releases the official schedule.
+We've heard whispers that things will start a bit later this year (they know their crowd), but we will update this section when AWC releases the official schedule.